gpstar81/GPStar-proton-pack/BARGRAPH.md

 ### BARMETER 28 SEGMENT BARGRAPH - BL28Z-3005SA04Y - Pin Layout Reference

-The following is Barmeter's internal reference for the numbered pins alone the edge of the bargraph packaging and their internal names.
+The following is Barmeter's internal reference for the numbered pins along the edge of the bargraph packaging and their internal names.
 This is for technical reference only--the only concern for connections should be from the bargraph to the HT16K33 board.

 | Pin #  | 1  | 2 | 3 | 4 | 5 | 6 | 7  | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16 | 17 | 18 | 19 | 20 | 21 | 22 |
 |---------|----|---|---|---|---|---|----|---|---|----|----|----|----|----|----|----|----|----|----|----|----|----|